-You're left with one choice and that's a wide aperture – f/2.8 or wider.
-The Nikon 24-70mm lens isn't just f/2.8 at 24mm, but that f-stop is consistent through the entire focal range.
+You’re left with one choice: a wide aperture – f/2.8 or wider.
+The Nikon 24-70mm lens isn’t just f/2.8 at 24mm; that f-stop is consistent throughout the entire focal range.
 Other lenses with variable f-stops making it increasingly more difficult to operate in low light as you zoom tighter on your subject.

 That consistency is really important.
-It's what makes this lens reliable.
-You know you can expect predictable results when you use it, and that's important to you.
+It’s what makes this lens reliable.
+You know you can expect predictable results when using it, which is important to you.

 It’s not enough that you can shoot in low light.
 You need to focus quickly to react when the magic moment arrives.
 Take the shot above for an example.
 The bass player gave me that look for perhaps a second, no more.
 Why?
 Because he’s singing.
 Because he has an entire audience to entertain.
 He’s not going to wait while my auto-focus system hunts back and forth in the changing lights and darkness.
 He doesn’t have the time to waste, and neither do you.